 The data in table 3 depicts the technical problems faced by beneficiary farmers were 'weed control through herbicides are technically complicated practice' (64.00 MPS) which was ranked first followed by 'lack of knowledge about infestation symptoms of insect-pests and diseases' (63.00 MPS) and 'lack of knowledge about recommended seed rate' (49.00 MPS) ranked second and last, respectively.
 Major problems perceived by the non-beneficiary farmers were 'lack of skill for seed treatment' (66.00 MPS) which was ranked first followed by 'weed control through herbicides are technically complicated practice' (63.00 MPS) and 'lack of knowledge about recommended plant protection measures (51.00 MPS)' ranked second and last, respectively.
 Major problems perceived by overall farmers were 'weed control through herbicides are technically complicated practice' (63.50 MPS) ranked first followed by 'Lack of knowledge about weed control' (61.50 MPS) and 'Lack of knowledge about soil testing' (52.00 MPS) ranked second and last, respectively.
 The findings are also supported by Patel et al. (2016) found major constraints faced by the groundnut growers in adoption of recommended kharif groundnut production technologies were; high cost of input (96.67%), high wages of labour (92.00%) and high cost of seed (85.33 %).

-Table 4: Environmental Problems being faced by farmers in adoption of chickpea cultivation technologies
+Table 4: Environmental problems being faced by farmers in adoption of chickpea cultivation technologies